Are You Prepared for an Increase in Medical Device Audits?

 With these technological advancements, medical device companies should expect audits to increase in the coming years.
 Market research points to audits being on the minds of device manufacturers, and with good reason.
 The CDRH Medical Device Enforcement and Quality Report cited that the Food and Drug Administration (FDA) increased its domestic device inspections by 46 percent and international device inspections by 243 percent over the past decade.
 Based on this trend, it will be more common to see an increased number of audits in the future.

 According to market data and research firm Statista, the number of medical device recalls for a single year increased to a record high 2018 and also reached an all-time high for the period from late 2015 through 2019.
 This fact, coupled with the rise in medical device innovations through digital health, Internet of Things (IoT), and Artificial Intelligence (AI) technologies, means device manufacturers will need to be that much more prudent in 2020 to evaluate and select the right platform that supports internal and external audits and simplifies compliance.

 Device manufacturers have a strong interest in making sure their audit requirements are met no matter how seemingly complicated the processes are.
 Whether the audit is conducted by the FDA, a customer, a product safety agency, a European notified body, or the device manufacturer’s own internal quality control team, it is important to leverage a quality management system (QMS).
 The optimal QMS solution will manage complex product information and quality processes to streamline product development with enhanced visibility and traceability.
-Selecting the wrong type of QMS software solution to support audit, regulatory compliance, and quality requirements increases the risk of penalties and product recalls.
+Selecting the wrong type of quality management software solution to support audit, regulatory compliance, and quality requirements increases the risk of penalties and product recalls.